Duhyadi/Deleterious-alleles-in-landraces-of-maize/README.md

 # `/Rojas_GBS_2019/`

 ### `/Data/`
-Obtaining data in process
+Obtaining data is currently in process

 ### `/Bin/`

-It will contain the scripts developed from August to December 2019.
+This folder will contain the scripts developed from August to December 2019.

 ### `/Meta/`

-It will contain a csv file with the source coordinates and the description of the data
+This folder will contain a csv file with the source coordinates and the description of the data

 ### `/Figures/`

-It will contain the description of the figures obtained.
+This folder will contain the description of the figures obtained.

 #### Finally